ziyafenn/sketch-json-color-palette-importer/README.md

 }
 ```

+## Resources to generate colors
 You can use [Material Design Palette Generator](https://materialpalettes.com/) to generate accessible color palettes and export them in JSON that will work with this plugin without any modifications.

+Another tool generating a JSON file that work out-of-box is [Open Color Tools](http://opencolor.tools/)

 You can also use [ColorBox by Lyft Design](https://www.colorbox.io/) to generate a color palette, but it will require slight modification to the JSON code to make it work with the plugin.